fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Life as a scholar

 Umayyad Mosque, a place where Ibn Taimiyya used to give lessons.
 After his father died in 1284, he took up the then vacant post as the head of the Sukkariyya madrasa and began giving lessons on Hadith.
-A year later he started giving lessons, as chair of the Hanbali Zawiya on Fridays at the Umayyad Mosque, on the subject of tafsir (exegesis of Qur'an).
+A year later he started giving lessons, as chair of the Hanbali Zawiya on Fridays at the Umayyad Mosque, on the subject of tafsir (exegesis of Quran).
 In November 1292, Ibn Taymiyyah performed the Hajj and after returning 4 months later, he wrote his first book aged twenty nine called Manasik al-Hajj (Rites of the Pilgrimage), in which he criticized and condemned the religious innovations he saw take place there.
 Ibn Taymiyyah represented the Hanbali school of thought during this time.
 The Hanbali school was seen as the most traditional school out of the four legal systems (Hanafi, Maliki and Shafii) because it was "suspicious of the Hellenist disciplines of philosophy and speculative theology."

 He remained faithful throughout his life to this school, whose doctrines he had mastered, but he nevertheless called for ijtihad (independent reasoning by one who is qualified) and discouraged <span class="tooltip">taqlid<span class="tooltiptext">Taqlid is an Islamic term denoting the conformity of one person to the teaching of another.
 In contemporary Sunni usage, it is often portrayed in a negative light and translated as "blind imitation".
 This refers to the perceived stagnation of independent intellectual effort (ijtihad) and uncritical imitation of traditional religious interpretation by the religious establishment in general.</span></span>